Verity Marketing Agency Terms of Service

 4.2 GBP Services Are Subject to Google’s Rules

 Google Business Profile is a Third-Party Platform controlled by Google, not Verity.
-Client understands and agrees
+Client understands and agrees that Verity does not control Google, Google’s systems, Google’s policies, Google’s review decisions, Google’s verification requirements, Google’s ranking algorithms, Google’s suspension decisions, Google’s display of profile content, or Google’s timing.

-review policies, content policies, advertising policies, and platform rules.
-Verity may refuse to perform any action
+Client is responsible for complying with all applicable Google Business Profile guidelines, third-party policies, review policies, content policies, advertising policies, and platform rules.
+Verity may refuse to perform any action that we believe may violate Google’s rules, applicable law, ethical marketing standards, or Verity’s internal policies.

 4.3 No Guarantee of Rankings, Reviews, Leads, Calls, or Verification

-Verity will use commercially reasonable efforts to support Client’s Google Business Profile and local visibility, but
+Verity will use commercially reasonable efforts to support Client’s Google Business Profile and local visibility, but Verity does not guarantee:

 A specific ranking position;